Azure-Samples/azure-python-labs/9-azure-web-apps/README.md

 - **name** should be a unique string. **name** is used as the Azure resource name as well as part of the url for your app.

-- **location** will determine the Azure region where resource will be created.
+- **location** will determine the Azure region where your resource will be created.
 You can get a list of supported locations with `az account list-locations`.

-- **sku** lets you choose the service plan type.
-For this sample we will use the Free service plan tier, however for production we recommend `P1V2` or higher.
+- **sku** lets you choose across different service offerings.
+For this sample we will use the FREE option, however for production we recommend `P1V2` or higher.
 [Learn more about App Service Pricing](https://azure.microsoft.com/pricing/details/app-service/windows/)

 > Note: App Service has limits on how many free plans you can have in a subscription.
-I you have problems creating a free plan, try choosing a different region, or using one of the paid SKUs like B1.
+If you have problems creating a free plan, try choosing a different region, or using one of the paid options such as B1.

 Running `az webapp up` for the first time will take a few minutes to complete.
 Behind the scenes it will provision all the necessary resources including an [Azure Resource Group](https://docs.microsoft.com/azure/azure-resource-manager/management/overview#resource-groups), [App Service plan](https://docs.microsoft.com/azure/app-service/overview-hosting-plans) and [Azure Webapp](https://docs.microsoft.com/azure/app-service/containers/app-service-linux-intro).

-Locally `az webapp up` will create a directory called `.azure` this is used to store the *local context*.
+Locally `az webapp up` creates a directory called `.azure` this is used to store the *local context*.
 Local context stores the configuration that you passed in through parameters to `az webapp up` to use later.
-For example you can now use `az webapp browse` without any parameters to browse to your app or `az webapp logs tail` to stream the runtime logs of your application.
+For example you can now use `az webapp browse` without any more parameters to browse to your app or `az webapp logs tail` to stream the runtime logs of your application.

 You can also modify this sample and run `az webapp up` again with no parameters to push any change you have made to the resources you already created on the first run.